Bladder Spasm and UTI Symptoms Not Caused by Bacteria: What Worked for Me

 Stop Drinking Cranberry Juice!

-DO NOT DRINK ANY CRANBERRY JUICE or other fruit juice, it is very acidic and will irritate your bladder.
+Do not drink cranberry juice or other fruit juice! it is very acidic and will irritate your bladder.
 Many people who develop these symptoms have been drinking large quantities of cranberry juice; if you are doing so, stop immediately.

 Avoid Acidic Food and Drink